Essential Questions Series: Change, Equity & Sustainability

 Museums continue to grapple with economic hardships, operational challenges, and inequities brought to light by the pandemic and America’s racial reckoning.
 While many may feel the sense of urgency to make changes to core operations, action may be limited by internal capacities, ineffective leadership, lack of resources, and a variety of other factors.

 For most museums, change is critical to relevance and sustainability, to creating equitable visitor experiences, and to improving the workplace for employees and volunteers.
-We want to help you determine where, when, and how to begin this important work.
+In an effort to help museums and museum professionals determine where, when, and how to begin this important work – and how AMM can help – we hosted the Essential Questions Program Series (2023).

 Series Kickoff: Connect and Reflect!